andrew/ultimate-awesome/README.md

 - [awesome-zmk](https://github.com/ssbb/awesome-zmk) - A list of awesome projects related to ZMK.
 - [awesome-gideros](https://github.com/stetso/awesome-gideros) - A curated list of awesome Gideros resources, classes and tips.
 - [awesome-agent-frameworks](https://github.com/subinium/awesome-agent-frameworks) - Architecture-focused guide to open-source personal AI agent frameworks (the Claw ecosystem).
-- [awesome-vibe-coding](https://github.com/techiediaries/awesome-vibe-coding) - A curated list of vibe coding assistants, IDEs, tools and references for learning how to efficently collaborate with AI to write code.
-Best practices of prompt enginnering for developers.
-AI-powered tools for coding and UX/UI design.
-Our focus is on tools that allow for generating code or designs using natural language prompts.
 - [awesome-ai-client](https://github.com/wlemuel/awesome-ai-client) - Curated list of clients, including web apps and desktop clients, powered by AI such as ChatGPT, Midjourney, Gemini, Ollama.
 - [awesome-unifi](https://github.com/wolffcatskyy/awesome-unifi) - A curated list of awesome UniFi and Ubiquiti networking tools, libraries, and resources.
 - [awesome-chatgpt-with-ai](https://github.com/xirong/awesome-chatgpt-with-ai) - Some materials collected during personal study of AI LLM such as ChatGPT, including a series of prompts with good performance on the internet. 个人学习 chatGPT 等 AI 大模型过程中收集的资料.